neverRare/butter/doc/language/array.md

 ## Range notation

 You can define an array of consecutive integers with `..`.
 You can use `=` to denote inclusive bound.
 This is often used with `for` expression.
-Range can only be used with integeres and in increasing count.
+Range can only be used with integers and in increasing count.

 ```butter
 range = [=0..3];